A passionate team dedicated to expanding gender equality in India and around the world

-Vivek has spent more than two decades in the tech industry, most recently as a VP at Meta.
+Vivek has spent more than two decades in the tech industry, most recently as Business Lead: Revenue and Finance Automation at Stripe.
 He has a long history of working with technology giants to create new platforms and products that help people build communities as well as achieve their professional ambitions.
 Vivek spent his childhood in India and travels there extensively to gain insight and experience working with communities on the ground to increase access.
 Vivek lives in Seattle with his partner Katy and twin daughters.

 New York, NY